docusign/docusign.github.io/app-examples/embedded-signing/README.md

 ### Account
 Use this setting to change the account that will be used.

+### Signer User Experience
+Show Decline option? -- This setting controls the visibility of the Decline button for the Focused View and Focused View/Click to Agree tabs.

 ### Output
 By default, the tool opens the signing or agreement ceremony by replacing the tool's UI with the Docusign session.